 Foods: Include in your diet apples, apricots, asparagus, banana, broccoli, egg yolks, kelp, leafy green, okra, parsley, peas, plums, prunes, purpose grapes, raisins, rice brand, squash, turnip greens, whole grains and yams.
 Also eat foods high in vitamin C to enhance iron absorption.

-Eat food high in oxalic acid in moderation or eliminate them as oxalic acid interferes with iron absorption.
+Eat food high in oxalic acid in moderation only or eliminate them as oxalic acid interferes with iron absorption.
 Foods high in oxalic acid include almonds, cashews, chocolate, cocoa, kale, rhubarb, soda, sorrel, spinach, Swiss chard, and most nuts and beans.

 Avoid: beer, candy bars, dairy products, ice cream, and soft drinks.
 They interfere with iron absorption as does coffee and tea.
 Avoid smoking.